silderan/ESP32SimpleSerialCommandParser/README.md

 ```
 Parameter values accepted are %d, %f, %u and %s, for integer, fload, unsigned and string.

-Now, un your loop, call readCommand to do the magic, this way:
+Now, in your loop, call readCommand to do the magic, this way:
 ```cpp
 // This will be the struct that the parser will fill with de data readed.
 It's not necessary to be static. static CommandParser::CmdData cmdData;